 "This product approaches sustainability in a completely different way by being made from renewably-sourced biopolymers.
 This means that there are more options for disposal of the product at the end of its lifespan - and it can even be composted."

 Roger worked with Chesterfield-based composite materials company Netcomposites to exploit a fabric made from flax and the plant-based polymer PLA.
 He then started designing furniture products that use the material as structural, lightweight panel components that replace less environmentally-friendly, man-made boards, such as MDF or chipboard.

 Roger said: "I found that manufacturers are generally warming to the idea of bio products, but the key principles of simple, honest, quality design must still be applied.

 "It's also very important that the benefits of using bioplastics are communicated clearly to the consumer."

 The resulting designs created by Roger Bateman and Matt Harding will be shown in partnership with Coexistence, one of the UK's leading furniture showrooms, during the London Design Festival 2013, held from 14 to 22 September.

 For press information: contact Joe Field in the Sheffield Hallam University press office on 0114 225 2074 or email email@example.com

-Design students from Sheffield Hallam University have created a new exhibition...
+Three design students from Sheffield Hallam University have been selected...